 The Michigan Medicine network has its own VPN server that specifically controls access to health system protected resources.
-For information about installing and using the Michigan Medicine VPN, refer to the Michigan Medicine VPN content.
+Visit the Health Information Technology & Services (HITS) website to learn more about using the Michigan Medicine VPN.

 Using a VPN While Traveling Internationally

 It is generally a good idea to download and install a VPN client before you leave the U.S. There are some countries where it may be difficult or impossible to download one while in the country.
 Some countries go further and restrict access to VPNs or even ban their use.
 Further, international travelers must abide by the import laws and regulations of the destination country(ies) as well as U.S. export control regulations.
 Specifically, there are additional considerations when traveling internationally with certain data encryption software (potentially including VPNs).